 AFTER Photo: This is how the Spanish shed addition turned out.
 Scroll to see more photos of how it was built, and be sure to check out other Jeff Doubét Spanish Shed Designs.

 Here, the fabricator delivers the oversized component sections.
-This local custom shop has been making parts for architects and designers for over two decades.
+This local shop has been making parts for architects and designers, building cement coated foam components for prestigious projects throughout Santa Barbara.
+Hotel and restaurant facades, as well as the Santa Barbara Museum of Art in downtown are just a few examples.

 Architectural foam can be specified in different densities depending your application.
 The denser the foam, the stronger.
-Costs rise as density increases, so finding a balance is important.
+Costs rise as density increases.
+Typically, high traffic areas prone to abuse will require higher density foam and a thicker cement coating.

 Spanish Home Under Construction in Santa Barbara, CA